 Unless your company is based on Mars and employs only martians, your workforce undoubtedly includes remote contractors and freelancers plus all kinds of employees who sometimes work from the office and sometimes don’t.
 In 2018 it was estimated that 70% of employees work off-site at least part of the time.
 With the recent changes in the remote workforce in 2020 it has been shown that over 40% of the workforce now works entirely remote.

-VPNs were introduced nearly 20 years ago, and are still the most widely accepted solution for enabling secure remote access, whether to on-premise enterprise resources or to applications hosted on public cloud networks.
+Virtual Private Networks (VPNs) were introduced nearly 20 years ago, and are still the most widely accepted solution for enabling secure remote access, whether to on-premise enterprise resources or to applications hosted on public cloud networks.
 VPNs, however, were never designed to address today’s complex networks, volumes of remote users, and high-risk security scenarios.
-Consequently, more and more security and network administrators are realizing that these numerous VPN security issues simply don’t cut it anymore and enterprise VPN alternatives like secure enterprise remote access are necessary.
+Consequently, more and more security and network administrators are realising that these numerous VPN security issues simply don’t cut it anymore and enterprise VPN alternatives like secure enterprise remote access are necessary.
 Here are three reasons why.

 #1- Overly Permissive Remote Access